dougbtv/udn-cnv-demo/README.md

 - `CLUSTER_NAME`: Name of the cluster to be used in the install configuration.
 If not set, it defaults to a combination of the current username, `cnvmetal`, and the day of the month.
 - `PULL_SECRET_PATH`: Path to the pull secret file.
 Default is `pull-secret.txt`.
 - `PUBKEY_PATH`: Path to the SSH public key file.
 Default is `ssh.pub`.
+- `AWS_REGION`: Which [AWS region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) will be used, default is `us-west-2`.

 You can find a log of the install in the downloaded directory based on the release version in the project root, like `./openshift-$OPENSHIFT_RELEASE/install.log`, which includes your login creds.